ConsciousML/terragrunt-template-live-aws/docs/ci_cd.md

 3. Push your code.

 4. Open a pull request.
-The CI pipeline runs automatically:
+The CI pipeline runs automatically.

 5. Review the CI results:
-   - Check that all validation passes
+   - Check that all validation passes.
+If not, implement a fix, and go back to 3.
    - Download and review the **production plan artifact** (linked in PR comment)
    - The plan shows exactly what will be created, modified, or destroyed

-6. Add `run-terratest` label:
+6. Add the `run-terratest` label:
    - Tests deploy real infrastructure to staging
    - Validates functionality end-to-end
    - Automatically cleans up resources
    - Use this before merging significant changes

+7. Optionally, add the `skip-terratest` if you do not want to deploy the infrastructure on staging.

 7. Review and merge.